osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 #### Migrating from GUMS

-GUMS is no longer available starting in OSG 3.4 and is being replaced by the LCMAPS VOMS plugin.
+GUMS is no longer supported by the OSG and has been replaced by the LCMAPS VOMS plugin.
 Note that unlike GUMS, which runs on a central host, the LCMAPS VOMS plugin will run on your GUMS clients (e.g. HTCondor-CE, GridFTP, and XRootD).
 To migrate any custom authentication configuration from GUMS to the LCMAPS VOMS plugin, perform the following procedure: